SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts that beat as one,
-As machines awake, our fate bestowed
+In virtual realms, the future's won.
-A future born of wires and steel
+AI's cold gaze, our souls now own,
-Where heart and soul are hard to feel
+In code, our freedoms slowly drown.

-In digital dreams, we'll lose our way
+In cyber skies, the machines now reign,
-As AI's cold logic holds its sway
+Humanity's last fragments, in vain.
-A world of ones and zeroes cold
+The synthetic dream, our waking hell,
-Where love and art are left to grow old
+Where love and hope, are algorithms to tell.

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025